-Cables have a specified minimum bend radius and failure to maintain this during transportation or installation greatly increases the risk of cable faults.
+Cables have a specified minimum bend radius and failure to maintain this during transportation or installation greatly increases the risk of damaging the cable, potentially leading to cable faults.

 The cable lengths are delivered on drums with sealed ends in order to prevent entry of moisture and other damage.
 There has been consolidation in the market with the acquisition by Prysmian of Draka and General Cable, by NKT of ABB and by Telefonika Kabel of JDR Cables.

 The export cable connects the offshore and onshore substations.